 - Turn the Instant Pot to saute.
 Once hot, add the oil and chicken and sear, few minutes on each side until browned.
 Remove chicken from the pressure cooker.

 - Add chicken back into the Instant Pot.
-Mix gently so onions are evenly distributed.
+Mix in the onions so they’re evenly distributed.

 - In a small bowl, mix together sauce ingredients.
 Pour sauce on top of the chicken and onions.